 What does it take for a huge building to crumble and fall?
 What does it take for a huge bridge to collapse?
 There is proof that it doesn't take much for either to fail and fall and collapse into rubble.
 A huge building?
-Think of the 110 story New York World Trade Center buildings and how one airplane that would easily fit on part of just one floor of the building caused the destruction of each of those buildings.
-Think of how the failure of just one bolt or just one steel beam of many beams could cause the destruction of a huge bridge.
+Think of the 110 story New York World Trade Center buildings and how one airplane that would easily fit on part of just one floor of the building caused the destruction of both of those buildings.
+We have seen a huge ship losing its steering and destroy a bridge in Baltimore.
+We have seen how extra weight and a defective steel plate caused a bridge in Minneapolis to collapse.
+But history also has shown how the failure of just one bolt or just one steel beam of many beams could cause the destruction of a huge bridge.

 Think about the building of your faith.
 The word of God speaks of God's household, the church, and how it is built on a solid foundation.
 In Ephesians 2:18-22 we read "For through him we both have access to the Father by one Spirit.
 Consequently, you are no longer foreigners and aliens, but fellow citizens with God's people and members of God's household, built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
 In him the whole building is joined together and rises to become a holy temple in the Lord.
 And in him you too are being built together to become a dwelling in which God lives by his Spirit."
 Jesus Christ is the cornerstone of your faith.
-Everything he did is part of that solid foundation, built on him as the cornerstone.
-If even a tiny part of it is not solid, or faulty, or corrupt, or has a crack, the whole building will fall.
+Everything he did is part of that solid foundation, and your faith is built on him as the cornerstone.
+If even a tiny part of the foundation of your faith is not solid, or faulty, or corrupt, or has a crack, the whole building will fall.

-Think about the bridge that brings you back together with God, who was angry with you because of your sins, and would have condemned you to eternal damnation except for the bridge that brought you back to him: Remember 1 Timothy 2:3-6 which tells us about "God our Savior, who wants all men to be saved and to come to a knowledge of the truth.
+Think about the bridge that brings you together with God, who was angry with you because of your sins, and would have condemned you to eternal damnation except for the bridge that brought you back to him: Remember 1 Timothy 2:3-6 which tells us about "God our Savior, who wants all men to be saved and to come to a knowledge of the truth.
 For there is one God and one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all men."
 Jesus Christ is the only mediator, the only bridge between man and God.
 If any part of that bridge is defective or faulty or has a crack, the entire bridge will fall.
 What Jesus Christ has done is what brings you back to God.